dhatchina98/Notes/C++/Cpp_concepts/virtual_table.md

 ### 3. Derive from Class
 - one class derives from the other class which already has a virtual table.

-- compiker copies the content of base class vtable.
+- compiler copy the content of base class vtable.

 ![broken](../../ref_images/vtbl3.png)